-He has written and lectured extensively on design as the first signal of human intention.
-He was commissioned in 1991 to write The Hannover Principles: Design for Sustainability as guidelines for the City of Hannover's EXPO 2000, still recognized two decades after publication as a touchstone of sustainable design.
-In 2002, McDonough and the German chemist Dr. Michael Braungart co-authored Cradle to Cradle: Remaking the Way We Make Things, which is widely acknowledged as a seminal text of the sustainability movement.
+McDonough has written and lectured extensively on design as the first signal of human intention.
+He was commissioned in 1991 to write The Hannover Principles: Design for Sustainability as guidelines for the City of Hannover’s EXPO 2000, still recognized two decades after publication as a touchstone of sustainable design.
+In 2002, McDonough and the German chemist Michael Braungart co-authored Cradle to Cradle: Remaking the Way We Make Things (North Point Press), which is widely acknowledged as a seminal text of the sustainability movement.
 Their new book, The Upcycle: Beyond Sustainability–Designing for Abundance (North Point Press, 2013) came out this spring.

-McDonough advises major enterprises including commercial and governmental leaders worldwide through McDonough Advisors.
-He also is active with William McDonough + Partners, his architecture practice with offices in Charlottesville, VA, and San Francisco, CA, as well as McDonough Braungart Design Chemistry, the Cradle to Cradle consulting firm co-founded with Braungart.
-He has co-founded, with Braungart, not for profit organizations to allow public accessibility to Cradle to Cradle thinking.
+McDonough advises commercial and governmental leaders worldwide through McDonough Innovation.
+He is also active with William McDonough + Partners, his architecture practice with offices in Charlottesville, Virginia, and San Francisco, California, as well as McDonough Braungart Design Chemistry, the Cradle to Cradle consulting firm co-founded with Braungart.
+He has co-founded, with Braungart, not-for-profit organizations to allow public accessibility to Cradle to Cradle thinking.
 These include GreenBlue (2000), to convene industry groups around Cradle to Cradle issues, and the Cradle to Cradle Products Innovation Institute (2009), founded at the invitation of California Governor Arnold Schwarzenegger to create a global standard for the development of safe and healthy products.
-He and Braungart contributed the Cradle to Cradle certification program to the Institute.
 McDonough also co-founded Make It Right (2006) with Brad Pitt to bring affordable Cradle to Cradle-inspired homes to the New Orleans Lower 9th Ward after Hurricane Katrina.

 As the founding member of the San Francisco studio, David is an accomplished designer who has demonstrated exceptional leadership during his three-decade career.
 He has directed teams from concept design through client occupancy on an array of technically challenging and programmatically intricate projects in the U.S. and abroad.
 David’s portfolio includes planning, interiors, sustainability consulting and architectural design for a range of large-scale international urban planning projects and commercial and institutional buildings.
 David speaks frequently about Cradle to Cradle and architecture; some recent engagements include speaking at the USGBC’s Greenbuild in Toronto (November 2011); AASHE Conference in Pittsburgh (November 2011); The World Green Building Council’s International Congress in Singapore (September 2010); and the AIA National Conference in Denver (upcoming in June 2013).
 David served as the International Expert Advisor for Cradle to Cradle in the Built Environment, a manual for implementing Cradle to Cradle for the Danish construction industry.